Parents expected to give you up to £6,701 a year for uni

 In England, the minimum parental earning threshold of £25,000 has also been stagnant for a long time.
 The result of this is that, over time, fewer and fewer students will be receiving the maximum loan from the government as salaries tend to increase in line with inflation.

-While the government did announce some changes to the Student Loan repayment system in 2022, there was no mention of adjusting the way Maintenance Loans are calculated.
+While there have been changes to the Student Loan repayment system for students who started uni in 2023 or later, there hasn't been a change to the way Maintenance Loans are calculated.

 Still struggling to piece together the riddle that is Student Finance?
 Check out our complete Student Finance guide for everything you need to know.